-Things to Do for Travellers in Andorra
+Things to Do for Travelers in Andorra

 Tourism in Andorra focuses on its magnificent natural landscapes, but there are a lot of other things to do as well.
 Camping is popular here with plenty of well-located sites.
 Hikers and trekkers can stay for free at one of Andorra's many mountain refuges.
 The country offers untouched natural landscapes, mountain vistas, and accessible lakes that attract many visitors.

 - Andorra la Vella: The capital of Andorra is the small nation's busiest tourist attraction.
 Their main street has shops selling everything from souvenirs to local arts and crafts.
 Top attractions include Casa de la Vell, notable for its ornate coat of arms and historical emblems.
 Plaça del Poble is a public square that offers great views of the surrounding scenery.
 Sant Esteve Church stands with its fine carved woodwork and medieval architecture.

 - Centre Termolúdic Calde: This is one of the largest spa complexes in Europe.
 It dominates the skyline of the capital with its majestic glass pyramid tower.
 This spa is one of those once-in-a-lifetime experiences due to its use of the mineral-rich warm waters.
 It boasts various indoor and outdoor swimming pools, Jacuzzis, and hydrotherapy.
 The complex has separate sections for adults and families with children, making it a perfect place for everyone.